Henry Swanzy: Broadcasting career and Caribbean Voices

 Swanzy began working for the BBC during the war, reporting for the General Overseas Service.
+From 1944 to 1954, he was also an innovative editor of African Affairs, the journal of the Royal African Society, where he introduced African authors and opinion to the colonial mix.
 He took over Caribbean Voices after Una Marson, the programme's original architect and first producer, returned to Jamaica in April 1946, and he remained at the helm until 1954.

 Anne Spry Rush has written of Swanzy having "a great respect for Caribbean writers as representing a legitimate and distinctive element of British literature."
 Writing in Caribbean Quarterly in 1949, Swanzy commented: "It is not inconceivable that of all the English-speaking world, the West Indies may be revealed as the place most suited for maintenance of a literary tradition."
 In collaboration with Frank Collymore of BIM magazine, he provided a platform through the programme for some of the most significant Caribbean literary talent of the twentieth century.
 As Montague Kobbe has written: "it is hard to overemphasise the tremendous influence which Henry Swanzy, editor to Caribbean Voices from 1946 onwards, would exert in the development of a literary tradition that was in its earliest stages.
-The other initiative in question corresponds, of course, to the emergence of Frank Collymore’s audacious magazine, BIM.
-Launched in Barbados in 1942, BIM encouraged young local writers to put forward their work and quickly established a fruitful rapport with the literary findings uncovered by Swanzy’s Caribbean Voices, establishing a cultural infrastructure of sorts that had its local nucleus in Collymore’s magazine and its international outlet in the BBC."
+The other initiative in question corresponds, of course, to the emergence of Frank Collymore's audacious magazine, BIM.
+Launched in Barbados in 1942, BIM encouraged young local writers to put forward their work and quickly established a fruitful rapport with the literary findings uncovered by Swanzy's Caribbean Voices, establishing a cultural infrastructure of sorts that had its local nucleus in Collymore’s magazine and its international outlet in the BBC."